marcoscgdev/EasyAbout/README.md

 # EasyAbout
-Fully material-designed about fragment for your application.
+A fully material-designed about fragment for your application.

 ---